u18a/u18a.github.io/_posts/2018-11-16-pre-compile.md

   * Use mixins
 * Use variables!

-However, as the regular CSS itself evolves and adopts more and more of the requested tools, using CSS preprocessors might no longer be relevant.
+However, as the regular CSS evolves and adopts more and more of the requested tools, using CSS preprocessors might no longer be relevant.
 One thing to bear in mind is that once a site is built with a certain CSS preprocessor, it might be difficult to change back to the regular CSS later.
 The maintenance team gets stuck to one more tool.
 Furthermore, using a CSS preprocessor might lead to the following disadvantages ([see reference](https://rawgit.com/1dv022/syllabus/master/lectures/01/index.html#/6) and further reading at [adamsilver.io](https://adamsilver.io/articles/the-disadvantages-of-css-preprocessors/)):

 * Harder to debug your code
   * Line numbers in browser !== line numbers in source